MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/print.md

 <!-- end of tab-set -->

-#### Example: The PrintToPdf method to customize printing to a PDF file
+#### Example: The PrintToPdf method to print to a PDF file, using customize print settings

 This example prints the current webpage to a PDF file, using the default path and settings.